Bogtrotter72/Udvartana-Sports-Therapy-Clinic/README.md

 ## Features
-The lack of a navbar and collapsed menu were also chosen to provide a feeling of space and freedom.
+The lack of a navbar and collapsed menu were chosen to provide a feeling of space and freedom.

-The mouse icon changes when hovering on clickable items, and the buttons shift (up on hover and down when pressed) aim to provide the user with positive feedback.
+The mouse icon changes when hovering on clickable items, and the buttons shift (up on hover and down when pressed).
+These aim to provide the user with positive feedback.
 The pop out navigation menu and footer navigation menu use the same animation, and overall these features should help provide the user with a sense of continuity.

 The whole experience is designed to be effortless.